jpeach/notes/Service APIs/Status Conditions.md

 # Status Conditions

 Kubernetes Status Conditions are a mess.
-The idea is sound (you should be able to generically determine when a resouce is OK or not), but the semantics of a Condition are impossible to determine programmatically.
+The idea is sound (you should be able to generically determine when a resource is OK or not), but the semantics of a Condition are impossible to determine programmatically.

 There is a notion that "conditions are for humans", but that doesn't really make sense.
 A Kubernetes resource is (by definition) an API, so every field within it is part of that API.
 It makes no sense to say that only a human can interpret the output of an API.
 Clearly the status of a resource is of interest to programmatic consumers.